 This supervised course is for seniors interested in the learning process and who are considering education as a career goal.
-Teacher Assistants must be willing to spend one assigned period per day helping students who may require extra assistance in their learning as well as assisting teachers at Neshannock in their classrooms with daily activities and application and contract prior to being assigned a to a classroom or faculty member (teacher).
+Teacher Assistants must be willing to spend one assigned period per day helping students who may require extra assistance in their learning as well as assisting teachers at Neshannock in their classrooms with daily activities and projects.